NicholasRasi/VMBS-Executor/README.md

 # Cloud Benchmark
-A suite of benchmarks for cloud providers
+A suite of benchmarks for cloud providers.

+This component run the benchmark specified in the configuration file using the Randomized Multiple Interleaved Trials (RMIT) strategy.
+The result is saved to a file.

 ## Usage
 ```python